Holiday Home Sales Frequently Asked Questions (FAQ)

 What about Pitch Fees & Rates?

 Rates quoted are for the year 1 April to 31 March.
-These are calculated and invoiced in June each year.
+These are calculated and invoiced around June each year.

 What about Electricity & Gas?

-Electricity is metered at each holiday home and an invoice is sent at the end of September each year, charged at the tariff approved by OFGEN.
+Electricity is metered at each holiday home and invoiced twice yearly (March and September), charged at the tariff approved by OFGEN.

 Gas to caravans is supplied by 19kg bottles, paid for as used or invoiced monthly.
 Lodges are supplied by Calor tank for which there is a small quarterly charge, annual admin fee, and a charge per litre for the gas provided.